 We hope you will hike Mount Batur and enjoy the beautiful view!
 If you have any questions, don’t hesitate to ask them in the comments.

-If you want to read more in-depth about Bali, head over to these blog posts:
+For more in-depth information about Bali, head over to these blog posts: